About

 Read how this library was established and how it has evolved to become such an important part of our community.

-The first library was established in the southwest corner of the old opera house.
-The next quarters were in the Lichtenberg building upstairs, and here it was kept for five years until the next quarters were erected.
-The town of Alta contributed the sum of $10,000 toward the erection of the American Legion monument, the building, and the two rooms set apart in front of the building were used for a library and the city clerk's office.
+The first Alta Library was established in the southwest corner of the old opera house in town, now known as the Roxy Theater.
+After a few years, the library’s next location was upstairs in the Lichtenberg Building.
+The Lichtenberg Building housed the library for five years until a dedicated building was erected.
+The town of Alta contributed $10,000 toward an American Legion monument and a building where two rooms were set aside for the library and the city clerk’s office.

-Past librarians have been: Miss Grace Clemons, Mrs. Naida Koehler, Mrs. Marion Obst, Mrs. Eleanor Johnston, Mrs. Betty Pace, Mrs. Paulline Conard, Ms. Sue Pedersen, and Mrs. Raquel Nelson.
+Past library directors have been: Grace Clemons, Naida Koehler, Marion Obst, Eleanor Johnston, Betty Pace, Paulline Conard, Sue Pedersen, Raquel Nelson, Andrea Hogrefe, and Tirzah Price.

 (Historical information taken from "1878 Alta 1978, Century of Progress.")